Calibration and Correctness of Language Models for Code: Research Methodology

-We usually calculate a confidence measure (or probability) $p$, associated with a generated output code text $C$.
-We consider two categories of measures: \emph{intrinsic probability}, which is calculated by the generating language model itself, and \emph{reflective probability}, obtained by \emph{re-}invoking the model, prompting it to estimate how confident it is in the correctness of of the code it had just generated (See \autoref{selfask}).
-Our measures include:
+We usually calculate a confidence measure (or probability) $p$, associated with generated output code $C$.
+We consider two categories of measures: \emph{intrinsic probability}, which is calculated by the generative LLM \emph{per se}, and \emph{reflective probability}, obtained by \emph{re-}invoking the model, instructing it to estimate its confidence in the correctness of the code just generated (see~\cref{app:selfask} for prompts).
+Our measures include: \begin{description}[topsep=10pt,itemsep=5pt,partopsep=4pt,parsep=5pt,leftmargin=0cm,style=unboxed] \item[Average Token Probability] \emph{(Intrinsic, $p_{avg}$)} For an output sequence $\mathrm{T}$ of tokens $\tau_i,i = 1 \ldots n$, we collect the associated model probabilities $p(\tau_i)$, and then compute the mean $p_{\text{avg}}(\mathrm{T}) = \frac{1}{n} \displaystyle\sum_{i=1}^n p(\tau_i)$.